imanghafoori1/laravel-smart-facades/README.md

 🍄 Laravel Smart Facades 🍄
 </h1>
 <h3 align="center">
-This package tries to add some features on the top of the current laravel's facade
+Strategy pattern in laravel, made so easy by adding some features on top of laravel facades.
 </h3>

 <p align="center">